All Episodes

 I think it is.

-But it's not actually.
+But it's not, actually.

-Here's here's it's been 114 years.
+Here's the thing 114 years.

-50% of the folks in our community get 13% of the population.
+50% of the folks in our community.

 It could be measured in generations.

-Well, I think Disney and Ronnie have been in a combat zone for a number of months over what I thought was the right issue as it relates to our young kids and what they're being indoctrinated with.
+I think Disney and Ronnie have been in a combat zone for a number of months over what I thought was the right issue as it relates to our young kids and what they're being indoctrinated with.

-No, no, no, no, not he.
+No, no, no, no, not here.

 I'm sorry, sir.